ym001/distancia/docs/imageDistance.rst

 #. `HistogramIntersection`_ : Compares two images by computing the intersection of their color histograms.
 This method focuses on how many pixel colors overlap between the two images.
-#. `Chi-Square`_ : A distance metric commonly used to compare image histograms by measuring the difference between the distributions of pixel intensities in two images.
 #. `Bhattacharyya`_ : Measures the similarity between two image histograms by calculating the overlap between their probability distributions.
 It is often used in object recognition tasks.
 #. `Kullback-Leibler`_ : A measure of how one probability distribution (histogram) differs from another, capturing the amount of information lost when one histogram is used to approximate another.